SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 be *unknown* (i.e., no logic specified), or the name of an SMT-LIB logic, or the special name *NONE*.
-If this logic flag is set (i.e., not *unknown*), it takes precedence over the four solver-selection parameters listed in the previous table.
-The solver combination is determined by the logic.
+If this logic flag is set (i.e., not *unknown*), it takes precedence over the four solver-selection parameters listed in the previous table; the solver combination is determined by the logic.
 The special logic name *NONE* means no theory solvers.